 Intended outcome Success criteria All pupils eligible for pupil premium will meet the expected standards in reading for their year group.
-100% of pupils achieve this in reading in July 2023 Relevant intervention programs identified via data scrutiny and implemented.
+100% of pupils achieve this in reading in July 2024.
+Relevant intervention programs identified via data scrutiny and implemented.
 All pupils eligible for pupil premium will meet the expected standards in writing for their year group.
-100% of pupils achieve this in writing in July 2023 Relevant intervention programs identified via data scrutiny and implemented.
+100% of pupils achieve this in writing in July 2024.
+Relevant intervention programs identified via data scrutiny and implemented.
 All pupils eligible for pupil premium will meet the expected standards in maths for their year group.
-100% of pupils achieve this in maths in July 2023 Relevant intervention programs identified via data scrutiny and implemented.
+100% of pupils achieve this in maths in July 2024 Relevant intervention programs identified via data scrutiny and implemented.
 All pupils eligible for pupil premium will demonstrate increased independence and improved resilience.
-All identified pupils will have attended an ELSA intervention.
+All identified pupils will have attended an ELSA or similar invention.
+E.g. Drawing and Talking Therapy.
 All pupils eligible for pupil premium will have attended school trips.
 100% of pupils have attended school trips All pupils eligible for pupil premium will have had the opportunity to attend clubs and other enrichment activities.
 All pupils invited to join clubs and uptake monitored.
 All pupils eligible for pupil premium will have attendance of at least 95% Attendance figures show 95% attendance.
 All pupils eligible for pupil premium will have been screened for speech and language needs.
 All pupils identified with a Sp & L need have attended an intervention.
 Progress in language skills has been accelerated.
+If appropriate pupils will be referred to specialist services.
+Improvement in behaviour in all areas of the school.
+New behaviour policy in place Paul Dix training has been completed by staff.